IELTS Writing Task 2 Sample 548 - Nowadays traffic jams are becoming a big problem in most cities

 Give your opinion and suggest a solution to this problem.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Sample Answer 1:

-Inhabitants of planet earth are faced with numerous challengers in the form of overpopulation, traffic congestions, and pollution and so on.
-Metropolitan and other growing cities not only offers basic necessities and luxurious life style but they do come up with their own challenges and one such is traffic congestion.
+Inhabitants of planet earth are faced with numerous challenges in the form of overpopulation, traffic congestions, and pollution and so on.
+Metropolitan and other growing cities not only offers basic necessities and luxurious lifestyle but they do come up with their own challenges and one such is traffic congestion.
 Though widening of roads to overcome this issue is laudable but I don't agree fully and believe there are other alternates available.
-This essay will analyze the problem associated with extending width of the roads and will suggest few alternatives.
+This essay will analyse the problem associated with extending the width of the roads and will suggest few alternatives.

 To recapitulate, the aforementioned provides plausible alternate solutions to reduce traffic jams and have highlighted some factors that can limit the extension of road widths.
 In my opinion, widening of roads will not work always and we should look into using alternate approaches like the ones mentioned above.